 As our readers are well aware, we love cool cars and great architecture.
 Put the two together and it's the definition of a winning combination.
-Which is exactly what Belgian lifestyle journalist Thijs Demeulemeester has accomplished with his new book Carchitecture: Houses With Horsepower, new from the Lannoo imprint and available on Amazon.
+Which is exactly what Belgian lifestyle journalist Thijs Demeulemeester has accomplished with his book Carchitecture: Houses With Horsepower, published from the Lannoo imprint and available on Amazon.

 "Although architecture and cars are theoretically miles apart, the sources of inspiration for their designers are often strikingly similar," the publisher notes.
 "Recalling a time when you could recognize an architect from his Saab or his Citroën DS," the coffee table book "shows that architects and luxury car makers are alike in their appreciation of elegance of design, attention to materials," and purity of construction.